grzesiek-galezowski/tdd-ebook/manuscript/360_Internals.md

   public void Send(MessageDestination destination)
   {
-    //let's assume SendMany() accepts an IReadOnlyList<Message>
     destination.SendMany(_messages);
   }
 }
 ```

-In this example, the `_messages` object is passed to the `destination`, but the `destination` doesn't know where it got the list from, so this interaction doesn't necessarily expose structural details of the `MessageChain` class.
+In this example, the `_messages` object is passed to the `destination`, but the `destination` doesn't know where it got this list from, so this interaction doesn't necessarily expose structural details of the `MessageChain` class.

 ## Examples of internals